 District 13 Residency Program in Childhood General and Special Education

-Beginning in summer 2021, Bank Street’s new District 13 Residency Program prepares students to be educators in diverse childhood settings.
+Now in its second year, Bank Street’s new District 13 Residency Program prepares students to be educators in diverse childhood settings.

-- The two-year residency cohort starts in Summer 2021 (our summer 2 session).
+- The next two-year residency cohort starts in Summer 2022 (our summer 2 session).

 - In the first year of the program, students will have a full-time residency in a New York City District 13 public school in Brooklyn and will earn a stipend of $20,000.

-- All residency cohort members will receive a scholarship reducing tuition to $850/credit—over a 50% tuition reduction.
+- All residency cohort members will receive a scholarship reducing tuition approximately 50%.

 - In the second year of the program, students will have the opportunity to become a full-time teacher of record.

 - NO prior teaching certification is necessary for this program.

 - This program culminates in a Master of Science in Education and requires 52 credits.

 - This program is offered on campus, with some site-specific experience in District 13.

 The program is designed for prospective teachers who are interested in working with students in general and special education.
 They will learn to:

 - Construct developmentally responsive learning experiences that encourage all learners to follow their curiosities.